 It is essentially a ‘stage-managed’ experience rather ‘authentic’.
 What viewers see is a persona of the present owner’s ‘home’; neutralised, sanitised, beautified.

 There are of course the old clichés: the smell of freshly baked bread /coffee, newly painted front door, kerb appeal, shiny floors, clean windows, tidy garden.
 Any sign of neglect may make the home look sad, exuding a negative vibe.

 Viewers are not guests.
 They should feel comfortable in this space, but not make themselves too comfortable.
 The ‘welcome’ lasts only for the time slot they are given.
-Often, they may not even meet the people who own this property, because the house must ‘sell’ itself.
+They may not even meet the people who own this property.
+The house must ‘sell’ itself.